sgflores/cruder/Examples/README.md

 Demonstrates how to create a reporting service with custom search strategies using the new strategy pattern.

 **What it demonstrates:**
-- Custom search strategies with `key()` method pattern
+- Custom search strategies
 - TopOrdersStrategy for finding top performing orders
 - TopSalesStrategy for finding top sales by various criteria
-- Proper dependency injection with concrete services
 - Event-driven reporting with EventService
 - Export capabilities for reports
-- Strategy registration using `Strategy::key()`
+- Strategy registration

 **File:** [SalesReportService.php](SalesReportService.php)

 ### 4. **ProductExample.php** - Custom Validation Strategy
-Shows how to implement custom validation strategies with proper dependency injection.
+Shows how to implement custom validation strategies.

 **What it demonstrates:**
 - Custom validation strategy implementation
-- Proper dependency injection with EventService and ValidationService
 - Array-based validation rules
 - Business rule validation
 - Conditional validation logic